espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 ```

 In a nutshell, this config connects our tokenizer and the embedding model.
-You can easily see that from it the output of the tokenizer model is passed to the embedding model to produce the embedding vector.
+The output of the tokenizer model is passed to the embedding model to produce the embedding vector.

-If the three components were configured correctly we can have the following layout:
+If the three components were configured correctly we should have the following layout:

 ```